 First, Hawking's crossed paths with Jane Wilde at a campus party in 1963, where the couple hit it off.
 They married in 1965.
 Second, the then 21-year-old was diagnosed with amyotrophic lateral sclerosis (ALS), the condition also known as Lou Gehrig's disease that damages nerve cells and negatively affects a person's ability to move.
 Even more shocking was Hawking's prognosis: At the time, his doctors told him he had roughly two years to live.

 Suddenly, Hawking had a new outlook on life.
 He found a burst of vigor in pursuing his doctorate in cosmology at Cambridge University.
 This is where his contributions to physics really took root.
 With time, his work earned him 12 honorary degrees and the Lucasian professorship at Cambridge -- an honor once held by the likes of Isaac Newton and Charles Babbage.

-Hawking and his first wife had three children before they divorced in 1991.
-He later married one of his caregivers, Elaine Mason, in 1995.
-The couple divorced in 2006, with lingering allegations of Mason abusing Hawking -- a situation he denied and refused to talk about to police [sources: Ferguson; The New York Times].
+Hawking and Mason married in 1995 but divorced in 2006, with lingering allegations of Mason abusing Hawking -- a situation he denied and refused to talk about to police [sources: Ferguson; The New York Times].